cristian-5/Spin/Documentation/Literals.md

 Literals are special tokens in the source code treated as values.

-Stack offers a wide variety of literals:
+Spin offers a wide variety of literals:

 |       Literal | Description      | Examples                             |
 |--------------:|------------------|:------------------------------------:|